Do Fishing Kayaks Flip Over Easily? The 3 Common Causes!

 One of the best things you can do is practice getting in and out of your kayak while on the water.

-Keep in mind it isn’t if you’ll capsize one day.
-It’s when you do, will you be ready?
+Keep in mind that it isn’t if you’ll capsize one day.
+It’s when you do.
+Will you be ready?

 Start in a relatively shallow depth of water where you can easily stand up or reach shore if need be.

-Empty your kayak of all your gear and paddle out a short way, grab a good hold of the rail and lean over until you flip it.
+Empty your kayak with all your gear and paddle out a short way.
+Grab a good hold of the rail and lean over until you flip it.

 There is no better time to get wet and attempt to get back into your kayak than when you set the time!
 Don’t get caught in the cold or bad weather conditions to make your first attempt at getting into your kayak!